idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/forceInv_pointLoads.md

         id=adjoint_app
         caption=Complete input file for executing the transient diffusion problem.

-## Master Input
+## Main Input

-The master application, with respect to the [MultiApps](MultiApps/index.md) system, is the driver of the stochastic simulations, by itself it does not perform a solve.
-The complete input file for the master application is shown in [master_app], but the import sections will be detailed individually.
+The main application, with respect to the [MultiApps](MultiApps/index.md) system, is the driver of the stochastic simulations, by itself it does not perform a solve.
+The complete input file for the main application is shown in [main_app], but the import sections will be detailed individually.

 First, [OptimizationReporter](syntax/OptimizationReporter/index.md) are defined.